ricardojoserf/MemorySnitcher/README.md

 ![r1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/resolve_1.png)

-We could not find an stealthy way to resolve these 2 addresses, but we know it is enough to send these 2 addresses as parameters to a program, and with that the program can resolve any function.
-Without any extra function in the IAT!
+We could not find a stealthy way to resolve these 2 addresses, but we know it is enough to send these 2 addresses as parameters to a program, and with that the program can resolve any function.
+And without adding any extra functions to the IAT!

 <br>